na-na-hi/renget/archive/pcrgjpstartguide.md

 - Bond stories
 - Unique Equips
 See https://priconne-redive.jp/news/information/21224/ for full announcement.

+Q - **What happens when a unit has defensive buffs?**
+A - The defensive buffs still use the base value of a unit's defensive stat, meaning that you can get less TP from damage taken in that scenario.
+Common units that raise defensive stats are Ames & Maho, as examples.

 Q - **Can I still brick my units by getting them to 5 Star?**
 A - You can star down between 3, 4 & 5 if your unit is 5.
 You cannot star down a 6 Star unit.